ilariamt/ChromRadar/README.md

 $$ enrichment = { \frac{bp\ annotation ∩ state}{bp\ state} ÷ \frac{bp\ genome ∩ annotation}{bp\ genome} } $$

 This normalization stategy can be useful for state identification and comparison.
-However, for my workflow, I wanted to quantitatively compare state-enrichment profiles of different annotations, especially not well characterized ones.
-My aim was to observe specific enrichments of an epigenetic profile on my regions of interest.
+However, for my workflow, I wanted to quantitatively compare state-enrichments on different genomic elements, especially not well characterized ones.
+My aim was to observe distinctive epigenetic profiles on my regions of interest.

 Here I developed `ChromRadar`, a function for annotation-centric normalization and enrichment track visualization through radarplots.